 Then, we set up a font-lock substitution for list markers (I always use “-” for lists, but you can change this if you want) by replacing them with a centered-dot character:

 Finally, we set up a nice proportional font, in different sizes, for the headlines.
 The fonts listed will be tried in sequence, and the first one found will be used.
-Feel free to add your own favorite font:
+My current favorite is ET Book, feel free to add your own:

 Step 2: Setting up variable-pitch and fixed-pitch faces